Sable/matmachjs/src/emscripten-malloc/emscripten_malloc.md

 - For calls where the size in memory is known, the stack memory is used, otherwise if its not known ahead of time, the heap is used.
-- The size of the Emscripten stack is of 80 bytes
+- The size of the Emscripten for each function is generated statically.
+There is no fixed size.

 ## `_malloc` - Function 22
 **Lines**: (Lines: 194 - 6234)